stormkit-io/stormkit-io/docs/features/3-multiple-environments.md

 <section>
 <p>
-In order to delete an environment, you'll have to navigate to the <a href="/docs/deployments/configuration">configuration</a> page and hit the <b>Delete environment</b> button at the bottom.
+To delete an environment, navigate to the <a href="/docs/deployments/configuration">configuration</a> page and click the <b>Delete environment</b> button at the bottom.
 Deleting an environment will also remove all associated deployments.
 </p>
 <div>
-You cannot delete <b>Production</b> environments as they are required by design.
+Note: <b>Production</b> environments cannot be deleted as they are required by design.
 </div>
 </section>